This topic describes the terms that are used in ApsaraDB RDS.

 After an add, delete, or modify operation originated from an application is complete on a primary RDS instance, the primary RDS instance immediately responds to the application.
 At the same time, the primary RDS instance asynchronously replicates the added, deleted, or modified data to the secondary RDS instances that are attached to the primary RDS instance.
 In asynchronous mode, the workloads on the primary RDS instance run as expected even if the secondary RDS instances are unavailable.
 However, if the primary RDS instance is unavailable, errors may occur due to data inconsistencies between the primary RDS instance and the secondary RDS instances.

 - ApsaraDB for MyBase

-For more information, see What is ApsaraDB for MyBase?
+For more information, see What is ApsaraDB MyBase?

-For data integrity and reliability purposes, regular automatic backups must be performed on an RDS instance to ensure that the data of the RDS instance can be restored.
+For data integrity and reliability purposes, automatic backups must be performed on an RDS instance on a regular basis to ensure that the data of the RDS instance can be restored.

 For more information, see Overview.